 Glasses are generally less expensive in the long run because they do not need to be replaced as often.
 However, if your glasses break, they can be expensive to replace.

-Yesin fact, people who wear contacts should definitely own a pair of glasses.
-Generally, you can't wear your contacts 24/7, so glasses for the "off" time are a good idea.
+People who wear contacts should also own a pair of glasses.
+Generally, you can't wear your contacts 24/7, so glasses are a good idea for the "off" time.
 And for those who wear glasses more frequently, contacts can be convenient at times you would prefer their look or performance.

 Athletes and active types have some special concerns when deciding between contact lenses and prescription eyeglasses.